cultivate-hfc/gfc-api-docs/source/includes/_memberships.md

 Each user has one account & user_id, but a user can be a member of multiple sites.
 A membership record associates a user to a site.

+This endpoint is only accessible to site administrators.

 > Request:

 ```shell